sindresorhus/tasklist/readme.md

 ### tasklist([options])

-Returns a promise that resolves to an array containing the running tasks.
+Returns a promise for an array of running tasks.

 #### options